Seafood Boil

 Making seafood boil sauce using butter and homemade Cajun seasoning.

-Step 3.
-While the seafood is cooking, in a big skillet over medium heat, add the butter and stir in the minced garlic.
-Sauté the garlic for 1 minute (not brown).
-Add the homemade seasoning and Louisiana hot sauce and stir well.
-Turn off the heat.
+While the seafood is cooking, grab a big skillet and heat it over medium heat.
+Add the butter and throw in the minced garlic.
+Sauté it for just about a minute—don’t let it brown!
+Then, stir in the homemade seasoning and a good splash of Louisiana hot sauce.
+Give it a mix and turn off the heat.

 Cooked seafood boil in a skillet.